 Bowaters sold the mills in 1986 and they have changed hands on several occasions since then.
 In 2007 paper production ceased at Sittingbourne Mill and the railway was forced to cease operating.
 Following lengthy negotiations, the then owners, M-real, agreed a 125 year lease of about a mile of the track bed to the SKLR.
 However this stopped short of the Milton Regis (Asda) Halt and so it was impossible to operate a public train service.

 The mill at Kemsley produces paper packaging to this day and is owned by D S Smith plc who also own the site of the SKLR station and workshops at Kemsley Down.
 Negotiations are taking place to agree a lease on this land.

 In 2010 M-Real sold the Mill, the rest of the trackbed and the site of Sittingbourne Viaduct Station to Essential Land who have demolished the old mill.
 In December 2010 consultation took place with regards to their plans for the mill site.
 The Railway was able to operate services from Milton Regis (Asda) Halt to Kemsley Down in October 2010.
 Regular services recommenced in May 2011, but again between Milton Regis (Asda) Halt and Kemsley Down.
 The mill at Sittingbourne was demolished in 2010 and a Morrison’s Supermarket was built on part of the main mill site.
-A skateboard park is planned for part of the wharf site adjacent to the railway.
+A skateboard park opened on part of the wharf site adjacent to the railway.